VBR-22/BizCardX-Extracting-Data-with-OCR/README.md

 It can  allows users to  upload an image of a business card and extract relevant information from it using easyOCR.

 The extracted informations are company name, card holdername, designation, mobile number, email address, website URL, area, city, state,and pin code.

+WORKING:

+Users will be able to upload the photo to extract the data from the files.

+Then users can access the dashboard from a web browser and easily identify the  extracted informations such as company name, card holdername, designation, mobile number, email address, website URL, area, city, state,and pin code..

+The streamlit application must be secure, efficient, and user-friendly.
+The dashboard must be easily accessible and provide the data in the viewable manner.